Safeguarding in Football

 Remember: It is NOT our responsibility to decide if abuse has taken place BUT if we have concerns it IS our responsibility to act and report those concerns.

-Remember, a CRC is required for each role that an individual has working or volunteering with children and vulnerable adults.
-This means even if an individual has completed a CRC through work an additional check is required for football.
+Remember, a DBS is required for each role that an individual has working or volunteering with children and vulnerable adults.
+This means even if an individual has completed a DBS through work or another sport, an additional check is required for football.
+However, if you have a DBS as a coach, this will also cover you for other volunteer roles in football, e.g. referee.

-How do I check if someone has a CRC or not?
+How do I check if someone has a DBS or not?

-Club Welfare Officers can now use the Safeguarding Report on Whole Game System to check and manage the CRC and Safeguarding Children Workshop status of volunteers of their club.
+Club Welfare Officers can now use the Safeguarding Report on Whole Game System to check and manage the DBS and Safeguarding Children Workshop status of volunteers of their club.

 FA grassroots safeguarding policies and procedures 2018 (PDF format)